haacked/haacked.com/_posts/archived/2005-04-19-pensamiento-de-cancun-thinking-about-cancun.aspx.markdown

 ---
 layout: post
-title: "Pensamiento de Cancun (Thinking About Cancun)"
+title: Pensamiento de Cancun (Thinking About Cancun)
 date: 2005-04-19 -0800
 comments: true
 disqus_identifier: 2751
 categories: []
+redirect_from: "/archive/2005/04/18/pensamiento-de-cancun-thinking-about-cancun.aspx/"
 ---

 ![Cancun](/images/Cancun.jpg)Planning a vacation is proving to be a challenge now that I'm independent.
 Last year, Akumi and I decided that we were going to England for two weeks this April.
 Well April has come